 “Federal health care programs rely on physicians to submit accurate claims when requesting payment for Medicare-covered health care items and services.
 The presence of some dishonest health care professionals who exploit Federal health care programs for illegal personal gain creates the need for laws that combat fraud and abuse and ensure appropriate quality medical care”- As mentioned in a document ‘Avoiding Medicare Fraud-Roadmap for Physicians’ from www.cms.gov

-While active Medicare abuse is a massive problem, there are many more times that a practice simply has sloppy business practices that lead to simple oversights — such as failing to understand government reporting regulations or claims that simply don’t add up.
+While active Medicare abuse is a massive problem, there are many more times that practice simply has sloppy business practices that lead to simple oversights — such as failing to understand government reporting regulations or claims that simply don’t add up.
 Unfortunately, even the most innocent practice provider is still liable if business practice mismanagement causes unintentional Medicare fraud.
 Even if you believe that you’re doing everything right — providing legitimate services and billing accordingly — your practice may still be charged with health care fraud.
 Essentially, good intentions will no longer keep you out of trouble with regulatory agencies.

 The Centers for Medicare and Medicaid Services (CMS) recently published a high-level overview targeted to help physicians stay within the spirit and the letter of the laws around Medicare and Medicaid billing.
-The following Federal fraud and abuse laws apply to physicians:

 Federal False Claims Act (FCA):